Primary Care in Rochester and Kasson

 RSV Prevention

-Palivizumab (Synagis) has been given seasonally from November through March to aid in the prevention of RSV (respiratory syncytial virus) in infants at high risk for hospitalization from RSV.This season a new monoclonal antibody called Nirsevimab (Beyfortus) is available and recommended for all infants less than 8 months of age at the start of their first RSV season which is typically Nov.
+Nirsevimab (Beyfortus) is given seasonally from October through March to aid in the prevention of RSV (respiratory syncytial virus) in infants at high risk for hospitalization from RSV.
+It is recommended for all infants less than 8 months of age whose mother did not receive the maternal vaccine at least two weeks before delivery.
+It is to be given starting in October, one month before the start of the infant's first RSV season which is typically Nov.
 1 most years.
-Nirsevimab is also recommended for those high-risk children 19 months of age and younger in the second RSV season.
+Nirsevimab is also recommended for those high-risk children aged 8 months through less than 20 months who are in the in the second RSV season.